Best Security Cameras With No Subscription in 2026

 8.7

 Wyze is the most affordable security camera on this list.
 You’ll struggle to find a camera over $100, even if it has 2K resolution.
 You also don’t need a subscription to access features like person detection or activity zones.
-Wyze cameras might not match the quality of ADT or Lorex, but you still get good bang for your buck.
+Wyze cameras might not match the quality of Lorex, but you still get good bang for your buck.

 • Low-Price and Feature-Rich Smart Home Cameras